andlukass/webserver/readme.md

 ### server_name

-    A string representing the name of the server.
+    A list of strings representing the names of the server.
     If more than one is declared inside the same server, the last one will be considered.

+#### root

+    The original path inside the server's file system from which the location path will be redirected.

+#### index

+    The file list to the to search inside the server's file system that it will redirect to, in case the requested URL is a directory.

 ### error_page